QsanJohnson/goiscsi/README.md

 }
 ```
 > Disk Valid: true if the data of Disk structure is valid, false otherwise <br>
-> Disk Status: "good", "degrade" or "fail"
+> Disk Status: "online", "degrade", "offline", "mismatch" or "none"

 The below describes several use cases for Valid and Status value.

 Use case | Valid  | Status
 ---------|--------|-------
-Normal   | true   | good
+Normal   | true   | online
-One device is offline | true | degrade
+One device is offline or non-exist | true | degrade
-All devices are offline | true | fail
+All devices are offline | true | offline
-Devices are not match | false |
+Devices are not match | false | mismatch
-No device exists | false |
+No device exists | false | none

 ## Usage